ballerina-platform/module-ballerina-sql/ballerina/Module.md

 ### Client

-The database client should be created using any of the above-listed database modules and once it is created, the operations and functionality explained below can be used.
+The database client should be created using any of the above-listed database libraries and kept open throughout the entirety of the application to perform the operations and functionality which are explained below.

 #### Handle connection pools